kaikanwu/Exam-Revision/SN.md

 - **Inverter反相器**(or NOT gate非门): onew wire in, one wire out, flips input bit(H->L, L->H).
 - **n-bit adder**:

+A necessary and sufficient condition for unsigned overflow is that the carry from the **most significant bit(MSB)** position is 1.

 ### Unsigned Number Representation

 Decimal postitional code.
 And binary positional code.
 E.g.